textadventures/quest/docs/guides/index.md

 title: How to
 ---

-This page is for "how to" guides which don't fit in to the tutorial.
+This page is for "how to" guides which don't fit in to the tutorial (and may be out of date).

 General Advice